Difference between rational and irrational numbers with examples

 Why are rational numbers important?

-Rational numbers are important in mathematics, physics, and engineering, Economics because they allow us to express many different values as a single number.
-For example, the number 1 can be written as a rational number in many different ways: 1/1, 2/2, 3/3, 4/4, etc. All of these numbers are different, but they all represent the same value.
+Rational numbers are also essential in mathematics, physics, engineering, and economics because they allow us to express many different values as a single number.
+For example, the number 1 can be written as a rational number in many different ways: 1/1, 2/2, 3/3, 4/4, etc. All of these fractions are different, but they all represent the same value.
+This flexibility helps in solving a wide range of problems, from calculating the speed of a car in physics to determining the cost of an item in economics.

 Rational Number Examples